Sign In Register

 Healthcare Facilities61

-Nixon has an average annual temperature of 62°F (16°C).
+Nixon enjoys a temperate climate with an average annual temperature of 62°F (16°C).
 Winters average 41°F in January while summers reach 81°F in July.
-Annual precipitation is 59.2 inches.
-The area enjoys 301 sunny days per year.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 59.2 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 499 feet.

 Temperature